Loricariichthys ucayalensis

-Loricariichthys ucayalensis is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Ucayali River basin, for which it is named, in the upper Amazon River drainage in Peru.
-The species reaches 22 cm in total length and is believed to be a facultative air-breather.
+Loricariichthys ucayalensis is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the upper Amazon River drainage in Peru, its type locality being the Ucayali River.
+This species reaches a maximum total length of 22 cm and is believed to be a facultative air-breather.